smnnlt/matur/data/README.md

 ## Variables

-For more details on the methodology measuring/calculating the variables, please refer to the manuscript.
+For more details on the methodology for measuring/calculating the variables, please refer to the manuscript.

 #### Anthropometrics